datanav/docs/training/010_architecture_and_concepts/020_Beginner.rst

 to enhance and propegate it for usage in outbound flows.

 As in all great things, there is risk involved.
-In order to utilize DDA effectively you need logical, robust and flexible data flows and models.
+In order to utilize DDA effectively you need logical and robust principles to create flexible data flows and models.
 This can be achieved by always thinking ahead and leaving headroom to grow, which you will learn how to do throughout this course.
 If done correctly nothing beats the scalability, cost-effectiveness and possibilities a DDA provides.
-A word of caution however, if such guidelines are not followed you risk creating a waterfall of technical debt over time as these natural flows of data grow in complexity uninhibited.

 .. _datahub-1-1: